jkortner/ml-ops/sonarqube/README.md

     The full documentation can be found [here](https://docs.sonarqube.org/latest/analysis/analysis-parameters/) and Python related settings can be found [here](https://docs.sonarqube.org/latest/analysis/coverage/).

- 3. Install the sonarqube client used for generating and sending reports:
+ 3. Install the SonarQube client used for generating and sending reports:
     ```
     brew install sonar-scanner
     ```